• Skip to primary navigation

 But drinking this type of bland aloe juice may not be for everyone, so putting the juice in a cup and letting it cool inside the refrigerator after you're done making it, is a great choice.

-You now have two choices, drink the chilled aloe juice as it is or you can pour the aloe juice over your favorite beverage enhancing the flavors as well as reaping the full benefits.
+You now have two choices, drink the chilled aloe juice as it is or you can pour the aloe juice over your favorite beverage improving the flavors as well as reaping the full benefits.

-That said, a word of caution, it is always better to drink aloe juice in moderation because it can get messy by causing issues that can lead to serious health problems.
+Still, a word of caution, it is always better to drink aloe juice in moderation because it can get messy by causing issues that can lead to serious health problems.

 Less serious side effects of drinking aloe juice in excess would be diarrhea and cramps.